In this task, you’ll need to complete the following tasks:

 • Body might look like the following:

-4. Click Add conditions to add the following conditions to the step:
+1. Click Add conditions to add the conditions to the step to run when the verification was successful.

 Create the main workflow

-1. Create an integration step to launch verification In this step you'll be calling the Next Matter API to launch the sub-process.
+1. Create an integration step to launch verification.
+In this step, you’ll be calling the Next Matter API to launch the subworkflow.
 Click the Settings gear icon to configure the step:

 • Method: POST